HashirSalam/customer-feedback-page/README.md

 Deployment:
 The app is deployed via vercel and can be viewd on (<a href="https://customer-feedback-page.vercel.app/">Demo</a>)

+## Roadmap (what’s left to improve and why.)

+    1) The first thing that I would add would be storybook components for better UI development, testing, and documentation.

+    2) Some CSS animations and transitions to smoothen out some of the changes.

 <p align="right">(<a href="#top">back to top</a>)</p>

 [product-screenshot]: images/screenshot.png